sap-tutorials/Tutorials/tutorials/abap-environment-abap-flp/abap-environment-abap-flp.md

 - How to create spaces and pages

 ## Intro
+Integrate your list report application into ABAP Fiori launchpad by making use of IAM apps and business catalogs.
+Create business roles, spaces and pages.

 Hint: Your Business Application Studio subscription needs to be in the same subaccount as the ABAP system.

 ---